 - You have lots of equity.
 For those with limited or no retirement savings, tapping into your home equity could make sense.

 - You want to consolidate debt.
 If you have high-interest debt, you could opt for a cash-out refinance to consolidate that debt and access a lower interest rate.

 - You want to downsize.
 You can sell your current home and use the funds to buy a smaller home and put the rest into your retirement account.

 - You want to remodel or repair your current home.
 You can also tap into your home equity to pay for renovations to your current home.

 - You want to build an emergency fund.
 You can use a home equity line of credit as an emergency fund, though it’s generally not the best idea.

 While these are all valid reasons to get a mortgage, the decision to get a home loan in retirement should be based on your individual financial circumstances and goals.

 “When we think about personal finances for most seniors, the notion of a so-called fixed income comes into play,” explains Mark Hamrick, senior economic analyst and Washington bureau chief for Bankrate, who stresses the importance of accurately anticipating what housing and other expenses will cost.

 “Even if one owns a property with no further mortgage payments due, property taxes and upkeep will be a consideration,” Hamrick says.
-“While inflation has been fairly muted for many years now, prices have risen for such staples as shelter and health care over time…As with people of all ages, having a budget, limiting expenses and accurately accounting for income expectations are key.”
+“As with people of all ages, having a budget, limiting expenses and accurately accounting for income expectations are key.”